HealthCatalyst/documentation/templates/getting-started/where-do-i-begin.md

-# Where do I begin with HCRTools?
+# Where do I begin with healthcareai?

 That, of course, depends on what you want to accomplish: